IloveNooodles/entelect2020-fastabiqul-racing/README.md

 ## How to build

 This bot has come prebuilt with the .jar file that you can find in the bin directory.
-But, if you want to build it yourself, you can use Maven or used IntelleJ to provide prebuild maven inside of it.
+But, if you want to build it yourself, you can use Maven or used IntelliJ to provide prebuild maven inside of it.

+To build:

+`mvn install -f src/pom.xml`

 To run the game-engine, use the game runner provided in the starter-pack of Entelect Challenge.
 You can download it here: [starter-pack](https://github.com/EntelectChallenge/2020-Overdrive/releases/tag/2020.3.4)

-After downloading the starter-pack, unzip it and set the game-config.json bot to our bot directory.
+After downloading the starter-pack, unzip it and set the game-runner-config.json player-a or player-b to our bot directory.
 It should be

 `the_directory_you_cloned/src/`

-After that, simply run the game runner.
+After that, simply run the game runner inside the starter-pack.

 Windows users: